 Watch: How to Make a Storyboard

-Storyboard are visual representations of a film sequence that breaks down the action into individual panels.
+Storyboards are visual representations of a film sequence that breaks down the action into individual panels.
 It sketches out how a video sequence will unfold.

 The process comes out of animation, and the modern storyboard template was developed by none other than Walt Disney during the earliest days of Disney Studios.